 Key Takeaways

-5. With Alcor’s EOR for tech solution, you can easily tap into the Mexican market and build your own Silicon Valley–caliber team with 100% legal coverage and individual operational support.
+- With Alcor’s EOR for tech solution, you can easily tap into the Mexican market and build your own Mexican Silicon Valley–caliber team with 100% legal coverage and individual operational support.

 Acts as a legal employer

-An Employer of Record (EOR) in Mexico assumes full responsibility for employment contracts or SLAs, statutory benefits, taxes, and terminations.
-Meanwhile, you remain the actual employer, making all key decisions regarding hiring, promotions, and dismissals of your developers.
-Unlike a Professional Employer Organization (PEO), an EOR does not require you to establish a local entity and serves as the sole legal employer, rather than a co-employer.
+An Employer of Record (EOR) in Mexico assumes full responsibility for employment contracts or SLAs, taxes, statutory benefits, onboarding, and terminations.
+Meanwhile, you remain the actual employer, making all key decisions regarding hiring, promotions, and dismissals of your employees.
+Unlike a Professional Employer Organization (PEO), an EOR does not require you to establish a local entity and serves as the sole legal employer, rather than a co-employer, so you don’t have to share liabilities.

 Fully ensures compliance